scsm-ua/kirtan-guide-en/songs/jaya-jaya-girirajer-arati-vishiala.md

     kuliyā-prakāśa tava achintya-mahimā divāniśi bhakta-vṛnda kore parikramā

-By Your inconceivable glories and magnanimity, You have manifested Kuliyā (where all offences are for- given).
-Day and night, the multitudes of devotees are cir- cumambulating this place.
+By Your inconceivable glories and magnanimity, You have manifested Kuliyā (where all offences are forgiven).
+Day and night, the multitudes of devotees are circumambulating this place.

 #### 10

     sevya o sevaka-rūpe nitya parakāśa sānande ārati dekhe e adhama dāsa

-You are eternally manifested both as the worshi- pable Lord and as the servitor Lord.
+You are eternally manifested both as the worshipable Lord and as the servitor Lord.
 This fallen servant sees Your ārati with great joy.